google/gsocguides/pages/mentor/20-org_application.md

 ## Past Success

 One question Google consistently asks of an organization on the application is whether they have participated in previous years, and if so, what their students' pass/fail ratio was.
 While pass/fail ratio is but one indicator of the success of the previous year, it does weigh against other components of the application.
+Orgs who never fail a student are also red flags as that can indicate being too lenient on student evaluations.
+There is a healthy balance.

 ## New Orgs vs. Returning Orgs